ryan953/flow-annotation-check/README.md

 The `html-table` option prints an opening and closing `<table>` tag with two columns of data.
 Each row contains a `data-status` attribute which can be useful for styling.
 There is a summary of the rows inside the `<tfoot>` element.
 This does not print a full, valid, html page but it is possible to render it directly.
 This option, with some custom CSS, could be used as part of a dashboard where only the names of the non-flow files are listed.

 In addition to the `--output` flag there are other flags that will return the report in different formats and save it directly to a file for you.
-You can set `--html-file`, `--csv-file` or `--junit-file` and each one will create a file containing the respective report.
+You can set `--html-file`, `--csv-file`, `--junit-file` or `--summary-file` and each one will create a file containing the respective report.
 This is useful for getting the report in multiple formats at the same time.
+Try them all at once!

 For example, it is desirable for CI logs to not have any extra markup and use the default `text` format with the `-o` flag.
 But at the same time possible to use the `--junit-file` flag to feed some data into jenkins for tracking over time.